 County HUD 202 For Persons 62 Yrs. or Older HUD 811 For Disabled Residents THDA/Rural Development NSP Houses Single Resident Homes

 Anderson Dogwood (24) Roberstville (14)

 Cannon Hilltop Manor (19)

 DeKalb Fiddler's Manor (18) Fiddler's Annex (8) 4-Plex (4) Estes Place (8) 4 4

 Fentress Fairgrounds (10) Mace (10)

 Macon Shenandoah (19) Shenandoah Haven (14) 2 14

 Monroe Pedigo II (14) Pedigo I (14) 3 3

 Morgan Clinch River (18)

-County HUD 202 For Persons 62 Yrs. or Older HUD 811 For Disabled Residents THDA/Rural Development NSP Houses Single Resident Homes

 Pickett Hillcrest (24)

 Putnam Laurel Creek (19)

 Smith S. Carthage Manor (14) 2 2

 Warren Golden Oaks (14) Beacon Light (23) 7

 White 4 4

 Wilson Peyton Manor (34) 1

-Area Agency on Aging and Disability
+Area Agency on Aging & Disability

-THE UPPER CUMBERLAND AREA AGENCY ON AGING AND DISABILITY (AAAD) is supported through federal Older Americans Act funds as well as other state funds.
+THE UPPER CUMBERLAND AREA AGENCY ON AGING AND DISABILITY (AAAD) is supported through federal Older Americans Act funds as well as other state and federal funds.
 Each AAAD in Tennessee is designated and funded by the Tennessee Commission on Aging and Disability.
-The AAAD has three primary functions: advocacy services to those who lack the capacity to have their voice heard; information and assistance to guide individuals through a maze of support services; and the provision of services through contracts with licensed providers in each county of the state.
+The AAAD has three primary functions: advocacy services to those who lack the capacity to have their voice heard, information and assistance to guide individuals through a maze of support services and the provision of services through contracts with licensed providers in each county of the state.
 The UCAAAD also provides assistance to individuals through funding provided by the Bureau of TennCare and the Administration on Community Living.